TNO/pyfastwell/docs/theory/aemmodel/aem_benchmark.md

 The AEM implementation has been tested against doubletcalc1D, the analytical solution thiems for a doublet with vertical wells in a homogeneous reservoir (Van Wees et al., 2012).

-In addition, the AEM implementation has been benchmarked against analytical  solution of
+In addition, the AEM implementation has been benchmarked against analytical  solutions of for deviated wells in homogeneous reservoirs by:
+- Cinco et al. (1975)
+- Rogers and Economides (1996)
+- Besson (1990)

+and against the NLOG spreadsheet based on Egberts and Fokker (2001) for horizontal wells in homogeneous reservoirs.

 ## Thiem's solution for multiple wells in a homogeneous reservoir